 - Segments are currently not supported

-- No change in permissioning, anyone with Newsletter access before will have access to Premier Newsletter
+- Anyone with permissions to access the legacy Newsletter access before will have access to Employee Newsletter